davilayang/gcp-mle-path/1-fundamentals/notes.md

 ## Thoughts

 - Use BigQueryML in works?
 Some kind of recommendations?
-- Problem Framing,

-- BigQuery ML supports modeling training, is there something we could use with "recommendation" or with ideas from reforge?
-- define business problems, i should have better ideas about what our problem is before getting into modelling  or others
+- Problem Framing, having a better idea with the problem before getting into modelling
-  - then, next would be to evaluate and improve model results
-  - so, what is the real problem with our recommendation stuff?
-- examples to apply machine learning capability, (within our context)
-- this is creative work: linking what I know (with ML) to what the company needs
-  - something I find intersting
+- Interesting to me in exploring ML solutions to business problems
+  - user engagement
+  - product delivery and discovery

 ### Notes & Quotes